adopted-ember-addons/ember-cli-sass/README.md

 - `.inputFile`: the input SASS file, defaults to `app.scss`
 - `.outputFile`: the output CSS file, defaults to `app.css`
 - `.includePaths`: an array of include paths
-- `.sourceMap`: controls whether to generate sourceMaps, defaults to `true`.
+- `.sourceMap`: controls whether to generate sourceMaps, defaults to `true` in development.
 The sourceMap file will be saved to `options.outputFile + '.map'`